-Dave Zelenock is in his third season at the helm of the Golden Eagle volleyball squad.
+Dave Zelenock is in his fifth season at the helm of the Golden Eagle volleyball squad.

 On the court, Zelenock has used successful recruiting efforts to help lift the Golden Eagle program toward finding success similar to what he found in his previous positions.

 Following the completion of his first full recruiting class at Tech, Zelenock was proud to announce that the 2014 and 2015 Golden Eagle signing class earned High Honorable Mention for strength of the recruiting class by PrepVolleyball.com.

 In the 2014 season, Zelenock led Tech to a 15-19 record, and a 9-7 record in Ohio Valley Conference play.
 The 9-7 was the first winning conference season 2008.
 The Golden Eagles also recorded their first All-OVC athlete and All-Newcomer team member under Zelenock’s tutelage.
 In the summer of 2015, he saw one of his players earned a place as one of 36 athletes to participate in the U.S. Collegiate National Team (CNT) program.

 Zelenock has helped the program continue to excel in the classroom.
 The Tennessee Tech volleyball team was named a recipient of the 2012-13, 2013-14 and 2014-15 American Volleyball Coaches Association (AVCA) Team Academic awards.
 Tech was one of nine Ohio Valley Conference teams to win the award this past year.

 He also saw 21 student-athletes earn a spot on the TTU Athletic Director’s Honor Roll.
 Thirteen athletes also made the OVC Commissioner’s Academic Honor Roll during his time, and two have earned a Medal of Honors for achieving a perfect 4.0 through both the fall and spring semesters.